Bartabas/home/readme.md

-# Homelab Automation Script
+# Homelab Automation Suite

-This script sets up a complete homelab environment with network monitoring, DNS ad-blocking, home automation, and remote access capabilities on an Intel NUC or similar hardware.
+This repository contains a set of modular scripts to automate the deployment of a complete homelab environment using Docker containers.
+The system provides network monitoring, DNS ad-blocking, home automation, and secure remote access capabilities.

+![Homelab Logo]

 ## Overview

-This automation script installs and configures the following services using Docker:
+This automation script installs and configures the following services:

 - **Pi-hole**: Network-wide ad blocker and DNS server
 - **Unbound**: Recursive DNS resolver for enhanced privacy